Course Offerings — Summer Term 2026

 Compatible Modules Cognitive Algorithms

 Computer programs can learn useful cognitive skills.
-This course will take a closer look at specific applications of machine learning algorithms.
-With the help of their supervisors, students will read, understand, evaluate and present selected research papers on machine learning methods in different applications settings.
-At the end of the semester, each student will present their topic in a 15 min talk (+ 5 min discussion) in English.
+This course takes a closer look at specific applications of machine learning algorithms.
+With the help of their supervisors, students read, understand, evaluate, and present selected research papers on machine learning methods in different application settings.
+At the end of the semester, each student presents their topic in a 15-minute talk (+ 5 minutes discussion) in English.

 Language English